New brain research challenges our understanding of sleep

 The results have just been published in Nature Communications.

 "Our results can change the way in which we understand sleep and, not least, the way we look at sleep disorders such as insomnia.
-We hope to be able to utilise this new and detailed categorisation of sleep to identify changes in the brain activity of people suffering from certain with unexplained sleep disorders, such as dyssomnia or insomnia, which we currently cannot explain" explains states Angus Stevner.
+We hope to be able to utilise this new and detailed categorisation of sleep to identify changes in brain activity of people suffering from certain sleep disorders, such as insomnia, which we currently cannot explain" states Angus Stevner.

 Can help with sleep problems